Skip to Content

 Because the blackberries have seeds and the topping is quite crunchy you don’t really want additional crunch from the apple peelings.

-Some people find the peels a bit stringy also and don’t like how it will catch in their teeth.
+Some people also find the peels a bit stringy and don’t like how it will catch in their teeth.

-Tip #4: Slice Apples Thinly
+4) Slice Apples Thinly

 For a softer texture in apple crisp, slice the apples thinly.
 If you prefer a chunkier texture, cube the apples instead of slicing them.

-Tip #5: Choose the Right Size of Baking Dish
+5) Choose the Right Size of Baking Dish

 If you’re anything like me you will want a bite of the crumble topping with each bite of fruit filling.
 If you use a dish that is too deep, you will get a lot of stewed fruit with a thin layer of crust on top.